51Degrees/documentation/src/examples/customelement/gettingstarted.md

 @defaultsnippet{Select a tab to view language specific @elementbuilder implementation.}
 @startsnippet{dotnet}
 The @elementbuilder has one important method, and that is `Build`.
-This returns a new @flowelement which the @elementbuilder provides with a logger, and an @elementdata factory.
+This returns a new @flowelement which the @elementbuilder provides with a logger and an @elementdata factory.

 The @elementdata factory is implemented in the @elementbuilder class to make use of the same logger factory.